RichardLitt/awesome-fantasy/README.md

 #### [Jonathan Strange & Mr. Norrell](https://www.goodreads.com/book/show/14201.Jonathan_Strange_Mr_Norrell) (2006) _by [Susanna Clarke](https://en.wikipedia.org/wiki/Susanna_Clarke)_ [3.8] :fire:

 This book takes a while to ramp up, but if you can get through the (intentionally) tedious first 100 pages or so, _Jonathan Strange & Mr. Norrell_ is a true delight.
-The characters are engaging and well drawn, and the history-style writing offers surprising opportunities for humor and dry wit.
+The characters are engaging and well-drawn, and the history-style writing offers surprising opportunities for humor and dry wit.
 I absolutely loved this. - [@thejessleigh](https://github.com/thejessleigh)

 > At the dawn of the nineteenth century, two very different magicians emerge to change England's history.
-In the year 1806, with the Napoleonic Wars raging on land and sea, most people believe magic to be long dead in England--until the reclusive Mr Norrell reveals his powers, and becomes a celebrity overnight.
+In the year 1806, with the Napoleonic Wars raging on land and sea, most people believe magic to be long dead in England--until the reclusive Mr. Norrell reveals his powers, and becomes a celebrity overnight.
 >
 > Soon, another practicing magician comes forth: the young, handsome, and daring Jonathan Strange.
 He becomes Norrell's student, and they join forces in the war against France.
 But Strange is increasingly drawn to the wildest, most perilous forms of magic, straining his partnership with Norrell, and putting at risk everything else he holds dear.